DerekSelander/dsdump/docs/index.md

 ---
 <a name="apples_mach-o_file_format"></a>
-## 1. Mach-O File Format
+## I. Mach-O File Format
 ---

-The Mach-O file format is the "table of contents" and layout of every Mach-O (read Apple) **image**.
+The Mach-O file format is the "table of contents" and layout found right at the beginning of every Mach-O (read Apple) **image**.
 An image is any compiled, executable code including (but not limited to) executables, frameworks, dylibs, etc. Understanding the Mach-O format is great if you want to know where stuff is located on disk and where it will be when loaded into memory.

 There are many great sources out there that already cover this topic well.